Beki-Abebe/learn-terraform-aws-instance/README.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```
 You have now created infrastructure using Terraform!
 Visit the EC2 console and find your new EC2 instance.
+Once you no longer need infrastructure, you may want to destroy it to reduce your security exposure and costs.

+`terraform destroy`